madelinehakala/skin-occlusion-effect-on-microbiome/README.md

 1. Download FASTQ files from SRA Explorer
 2. Trim primers using CutAdapt
 3. ASV identification using DADA2
-6. Diveristy Analysis using PhyloSeq
+6. Diversity Analysis using PhyloSeq